-There are requirements and the guidance that follows is to ensure your enjoyment, comfort and well being during the time you spend with us.
+There are certain requirements expected from both members and visitors alike and the guidance that follows is to ensure your enjoyment, comfort and well being during the time you spend with us.

 The golf course is very undulating and at certain times of the year can be slippery.
 Golfers should ensure that they wear appropriate footwear for the conditions and soft spikes or spikeless golf shoes are worn at their own risk.